Skip advert

 Peugeot 308 petrol engines

-Peugeot's 1.2-litre PureTech three-cylinder engine is used in many other models including the Citroen C4, and like that car, a mild-hybrid version of the same unit was later introduced for 2024.
-The standard unit has 131bhp and as with the majority of versions of the 308, is only available with an eight-speed automatic gearbox.
-As well as being more economical, the mild-hybrid gets an increased output of 134bhp thanks to assistance from an electric motor, and instead gets a six-speed automatic transmission.
+Peugeot’s 1.2-litre PureTech three-cylinder petrol engine used to be offered but has since been discontinued and replaced with the mild-hybrid version of the same engine, badged as ‘Hybrid 136’.
+As well as being more economical, the mild-hybrid gets an increased output of 134bhp thanks to assistance from an electric motor, and a six-speed automatic transmission.

 Advertisement - Article continues below

-When the car is stationary and when you’re cruising, the standard petrol engine stays nice and quiet, but it’s a bit noisier than the small petrol engines in the SEAT Leon and Volkswagen Golf.
-It provides adequate rather than sparkling performance, but feels a little more lethargic than its 9.7-second time suggests.
+This provides adequate rather than sparkling performance, but feels a little more lethargic than its 9.3-second time suggests.
 It’s fairly punchy from low revs so you don’t have to rev it too much.

 The automatic gearbox is smooth enough for the most part, although at low speeds it can be a little abrupt - though this is also true in the DSG automatic in the VW Golf, SEAT Leon and Skoda Octavia.
 If you use the manual paddles to override the gearbox, the changes are noticeably quicker than in the Golf.
 You may want to do that from time-to-time, because in some modes the gearbox holds onto gears for a little too long.